pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-apetimism-launchpad.md

 ![mint page](/img/quests/apetimism_launchpad/mint_page.jpg)

-2. Please ensure that Linea Testnet is selected as the current chain on your wallet.
+2. Please ensure that PepeSync Testnet is selected as the current chain on your wallet.

 3. Click the "+" symbol to select the desired quantity of NFTs you wish to mint.
 Please note that for this collection, a maximum of 2 NFTs is allowed.